-The Student Information and Welcome Centers serve as "One-Stop Shops" for accurate and upto-date information about the college's programs and services.
+The Student Information and Welcome Centers provide accurate and up-to-date information about the college's programs and services.
 Welcome Centers are located in the student services buildings at the Pecan, Mid-Valley and Starr County campuses.

-Student Information Centers are located at all STC campus and centers throughout the college district.
-Prospective students are encouraged to visit an STC Welcome Center to obtain an application for admission as well as an admissions checklist that will facilitate their transition into STC.
+Student Information Centers are located at all STC campuses.
+Prospective students are encouraged to visit an STC Welcome or Student Information Center to complete the online admissions application (Apply Texas) and obtain an enrollment checklist that will facilitate their transition into STC.

-Current students, prospective students, administration, faculty, staff and the general public can obtain various types of information and services at both the Student Information and Welcome Centers.
-Information available includes the following: catalogs, class schedules, admissions applications, financial aid applications, testing information, individual program briefs, continuing education course schedules, college viewbooks, and newsletters.
+Current students, prospective students, administration, faculty, staff and the general public can obtain various types of information and services at both the Student Information and Welcome Centers including college viewbooks, catalogs and class schedules.